brettkromkamp/contextualise/README.rst

 ----

-I built and published my first (topic maps-based) knowledge documentation tool in 2006 which I was still using until quite recently, almost unmodified, thirteen years later.
+I built and published my first (topic maps-based) knowledge documentation tool in 2006 which I was still using until quite recently, almost unmodified, fourteen years later.
 If I remember correctly, it was built with `PHP version 5.2.5`_!
-Thirteen years is an eternity in software terms.
+Fourteen years is an eternity in software terms.
 Nowadays, my preferred choice for web development is `Python`_ together with the `Flask`_ web development framework.
-What's more, after thirteen years of using my own and other knowledge management tools, I have several improvements in mind for the next version (many of which are simplifications, for that matter).
+What's more, after fourteen years of using my own and other knowledge management tools, I have several improvements in mind for the next version (many of which are simplifications, for that matter).
 And perhaps one of the most important reasons for building a new tool like this is that I want it to be open
 source: both Contextualise (the web application) and TopicDB (the actual topic maps engine on top of which Contextualise